stadium-software/split-button/README.md

 1. Drag the global script called "SplitButtons" into the Page.Load event handler
 2. Place the script after the actions that populate the dropdown with dynamic values

-## Display Options
-By default the dropdown will display to the right of the button.
-Adding the class "display-under" to the *Container* control will cause the dropdown to appear below the button.

 ## Applying the CSS
 The CSS below is required for the correct functioning of the module.
 Some elements can be [customised](#customising-css) using a variables CSS file.